 If the size calculation fails for single or multiple objects, the report shows the number of objects affected and appropriate error messages.

 You can specify an object name or a range of names.
-If you do not specify a name or a range of names, the size of all subprograms contained in the current library will be calculated.
+If you do not specify a name or a range of names, the size of all subprograms or PDAs contained in the current library will be calculated.

 Valid name specifications are described below where value is any combination of one or more alphanumeric characters: